orangecoding/fredy/README.md

 Example `docker-compose build`

-Or use tbe container, that will be build automatically.
+Or use the container that will be built automatically.

 `docker pull ghcr.io/orangecoding/fredy:master`